 The world is starting to wake up.
 There is nothing quite like a global pandemic to act as smelling salts and shift the topsy-turvy world we lease into stark perspective.
-The entire human race have been placed beneath the spotlight since March and this would include celebrities, the mainstream media, and all those in positions of power.
+The entire human race have been placed beneath the spotlight since March and this would include celebrities, the mainstream media, big tech giants, and all those in positions of power.
 Suddenly, the vast gulf between social classes has been both illustrated and considerably shortened.
 We’re talking an even(ish) playing field as, while certain news networks may claim the virus discriminates, it doesn’t.
 At least, not in the manner falsely reported.
 Fake news?
 Don’t even get me started.

 Naturally, we haven’t made it easy for ourselves.
 For as much as mankind like to think we run the show, nature has humbled us pretty soundly on that front.
 What we have witnessed over the past few months is the best and worst of humanity in guillotine sharp focus.
 Some of us have rekindled love affairs with the great outdoors and the natural beauty all about us, others taken lockdown to the extreme where we feel cut off from the “real world” and increasingly frustrated with the situation we find ourselves in.
 Mental health has been an issue of great urgency for a great many, while social platforms have provided the ominous melting pot for one huge amalgamation of every emotion bleeding into plain view.